scherroman/TweetMapAnsible/README.md

 **Note**: It sometimes takes a couple of minutes for ssh-agent forwarding to start working properly.

 ### Ansible Deployment Scripts:
-These scripts are used to deploy and maintain the web app infrastructure for NodeTweet across an arbitrary array of (usually private) servers defined in the `hosts` file located in `/etc/ansible`.
+These scripts are used to deploy and maintain the web app infrastructure for NodeTweet across an arbitrary array of private servers defined in the `hosts` file located in `/etc/ansible`.

 - **Test hosts for Connectability**:
     - `ansible all -m ping`